Fairlife milk promises increased protein and calcium, decreased sugar, and no lactose

 Fairlife also lasts longer in the store than other milks.
 “Ordinary milk is pasteurized at a high temperature for 15-20 seconds,” according to the Fairlife website.
 “We pasteurize our milk at an even higher temperature for less time.
 That gives Fairlife much longer shelf life unopened.”
 They do note that after opening, Fairlife’s shelf life is the same as any other dairy milk.

 I’ve only tasted Fairlife 2 percent milk.
 Its flavor reminded me of shelf-stable dairy milk, meaning it tasted like real milk, but also was different.
 In coffee, though, I noticed no stark difference in flavor from any other milk.
-I have not yet tried Fairlife’s whole milk, as it’s only available in their line of milks fortified with DHA, an omega-3 fatty acid, and I’m not wildly interested in that.
-I don’t think I would ever switch to Fairlife completely.
-I do appreciate the small bottle size, though, because coming home after a trip to a half gallon of sour milk is never ideal.
+While I don’t think I would ever switch to Fairlife completely, I do appreciate the small bottle size, because coming home after a trip to a half gallon of sour milk is never ideal.